RafaMunoz/bot-openethereumpool/README.md

  - **$URI_MONGODB**	-> Connection URI with your MongoDB database.

 > For example: mongodb://user:pass@192.168.1.2
+> You should never use 127.0.0.1 or localhost.

  - **$URL_POOL** -> URL of your Pool and where the bot will be able to consult the statistics.